fssa-batch3/bhavanasi.ramalinga__web_project/README.md

    - steps:
      1. Log in as a Customer.
      2. Navigate to the profile.
-     3. Click the profile Icon On top of the nav bar.
+     3. Click the "profile Icon" On top of the nav bar.
      4. Click the Logout button to logout of the website.
 - Expected Results:
   - The user come to the Home page.

-### View Payment Guest houses List
+### View Payment Guest houses List(completed)
 - Scenario 3: Successfully view Payment Guest houses/items
   - Steps:
     1. Log in as a buyer.
     2. Navigate to the payment Guest houses listing page.
-    3. View the list of available products/items.
+    3. View the list of available PGs/items.
-    4. Select a payment Guest house which categery you want like boys pg
+    4. Select a payment Guest house which categery you want like boys pg.
     5. or girls pg or Both living pg that option on the top of the nav bar.
-    6. logout button on the top of the corner of the nav bar
+    6. And  see the list of PGs.
 - Expected Result:
    - The user can view details of the pg
    - payment Guest houses/items.